 Last time we were there we just laid in our beach chairs and dangled our feet in the water.
 I was trying to come up with a retirement plan I could convince the wife of, but I’m still working on it.
 She’s not ready to retire in Roatan just yet, but she did agree it was as close to perfect as you can get.
 There are so many sparkling sandy coastlines it’s hard to pick the best.
 The turquoise-blue waters seem to come alive with light, as the sun reflects off the clear white ocean floor.
 The fishing in Roatan is world-class also.

 From West Bay Beach to newly designed Mahogany Bay Beach, the choices are endless.
-I love relaxing on the beach at West End because of its proximity to the restaurants and shops, and the view is pure Caribbean.
+I love relaxing on the beach at West End because of its proximity to the restaurants and shops, and the view is the pure Caribbean.
 Sandy Bay Beach to the east is another favorite when you want a little fewer people around.
 Mahogany Bay Beach was built by the cruise ship industry to cater to tourists and it’s definitely working.
 Currently, about a million tourists visit Roatan each year.

 Saving for Retirement is easy in Roatan